emylonas/mat-med/_apothecaries/15th_century.md

 While Venetian apothecary shops specialised exclusively in medicines, in the fresco at Challant Castle, not only medicinal products appear, but also confectionery and food spices, wax products (for lighting and other uses), votive offerings depicting body parts, sponges, toys etc.
 In fact, hanging from the fourth shelf on hooks are: white and coloured wax torches, wax candles, wicks for torches, sponges and cylinders of melted sulphur tied with string, large red and green blocks of wax for seals, worked with Savoy coats of arms; a small saddled horse (_ex voto_ for St. Egidio), a human figure and a wax leg (_ex voto_ for the healing of a person and a limb).

 A woman is shopping with the shop assistant, while a boy, in the right-hand corner of the scene, is pounding substances in a mortar - an operation usually carried out in the adjacent workshop or in the backroom.
 Medicinal waters and oils are displayed on the shelves.

 ### Bottom shelf

-The 18 faience vessels on the bottom-most shelf contain the following (infusions?? distillations?)
+The 18 faience vessels on the bottom-most shelf contain distilled waters.
 <figure><img src="{{ site.baseurl }}assets/img/a-shelf1-jars1.jpg" /><figcaption>Detail showing faience vessels on the left hand side of the bottom shelf </figcaption></figure>
 * Aqua boraginis:  Water of <a href="https://powo.science.kew.org/taxon/urn:lsid:ipni.org:names:113618-1" target="_blank">Borago officinalis L.</a>
 * Aqua rosarum: Rose Water - <a href="https://powo.science.kew.org/taxon/urn:lsid:ipni.org:names:732569-1" target="_blank">Rosa Gallica L.</a>